itpplasma/GORILLA/README.md

 For both equilibria formats, test files for the limited purpose of computing guiding-center orbits are provided.
 The g-file test equilibrium (`g_file_for_test`) was provided by the ASDEX Upgrade Team for testing purposes and corresponds to the axisymmetric tokamak field configuration of ASDEX Upgrade (shot 26884 at 4300 ms) described in Ref.
 [3].
 The VMEC NetCDF test equlibrium (`netcdf_file_for_test.nc`) was provided by Michael Drevlak for testing purposes and corresponds to the stellarator field configuration described in Ref.
 [4], namely, a quasi-isodynamic reactor-scale device with five toroidal field periods and a major radius of 25 m.
+The g-file test equilibrium in WEST geometry (`g_file_for_test_WEST`) was provided by the Soledge3x-EIRENE TEAM for testing purposes and corresponds to the axisymmetric tokamak field configuration of Soledge3x-EIRENE described in Ref.
+[5].

 ## Documentation
 A detailed description of the working principle of GORILLA can be found in `DOCUMENTATION/GORILLA_DOC.pdf`.